Mitch Voit: Professional career

 Voit was selected 38th overall by the New York Mets in the 2025 Major League Baseball draft.
 He became Michigan's highest MLB draft pick since David Parrish in 2000.
 On July 17, 2025, Voit officially signed with the Mets, receiving a $1,750,000 signing bonus.

+Voit made his professional debut after signing with the Single-A St. Lucie Mets and hit .235 with one home run and 20 stolen bases over 22 games.
+He was assigned to the High-A Brooklyn Cyclones to begin the 2026 season.
+On July 27, 2026, he was promoted to the AA Binghamton Rumble Ponies.

 Personal life

 Voit was born to Todd and Sharon Voit and has two brothers, Nathan and Joe, and one sister, Gabriella.